Pediatric brachial plexus birth injuries

 • Paralyzed limb (no movement)

-Your pediatrician may diagnose a brachial plexus birth injury based on symptoms and order an X-ray to check for a collarbone fracture.
+• X-rays - Your pediatrician may diagnose a brachial plexus birth injury based on symptoms and order an X-ray to check for a collarbone fracture.
 These diagnostic steps often take place before you and your baby leave the hospital.
 Fractures sometimes occur along with nerve injuries and require treatment such as a sling.

-After diagnosis, your pediatrician may refer your family to Children’s Health for ongoing care.
+• Follow-up care - After diagnosis, your pediatrician may refer your family to Children’s Health for ongoing care.
 Pediatricians throughout the region refer families to us for our expertise in helping children with brachial plexus nerve injuries regain limb function.

 Traction on the nerves during childbirth causes brachial plexus birth injuries.
 A brachial plexus nerve injury is more likely to occur when a baby’s shoulders become stuck behind the mother’s pubic bones after the baby’s head comes out during a vaginal delivery.
 This problem is known as shoulder dystocia.
 The uterine contractions squeeze the shoulders.
 The pressure on the brachial plexus nerves can cause stretching or tearing.

 We use a team approach to help children with brachial plexus nerve injuries recover arm and hand function.
-Our comprehensive treatments include:

-• Observation: Our physical medicine and rehabilitation doctors closely monitor your child’s progress to ensure proper healing of the damaged brachial plexus nerves.
+• Observation - Our physical medicine and rehabilitation doctors closely monitor your child’s progress to ensure proper healing of the damaged brachial plexus nerves.
 Stretched or torn nerves often heal within four to 18 months with therapy.

-• Botulinum toxin injections: When needed, we inject botulinum toxin A (more commonly known as Botox®) into shoulder muscles.
+• Botulinum toxin injections - When needed, we inject botulinum toxin A (more commonly known as Botox®) into shoulder muscles.
 The injections relax tight muscles, allowing us to place the shoulder into the correct position while nerves heal.
 The relaxed muscles make it easier to perform stretching exercises that improve range of motion.

-• Surgery: Children with severe brachial plexus injuries, such as an avulsion, need surgery to repair the damaged nerve.
+• Surgery - Children with severe brachial plexus injuries, such as an avulsion, need surgery to repair the damaged nerve.
 Our hand surgeons specialize in highly complex nerve repair, joint surgeries, and nerve, tendon and muscle transfers.

 We bring together experts in physical and rehabilitation medicine, hand surgery and occupational therapy to create a customized treatment plan for your child’s unique needs.